coltonbatts/DavinciMCP/docs/source/index.rst

    :target: https://www.python.org/downloads/
    :alt: Python: 3.8+

-DavinciMCP is a Python interface for controlling DaVinci Resolve with support for Media Control Protocol (MCP) and Gemini AI integration.
+DavinciMCP is a Python interface for controlling DaVinci Resolve with support for Model Context Protocol (MCP) and Gemini AI integration.

 Features
 --------